AAirCrafter/Challenge-Timer/README.md

 ```

-How to set active Timer
+How to change the shown Timer
 ```
   /timer set <name>
 ```